 The average speed of all Batmobiles is around 250 mph but more recent ones have reached 266 mph.
 The windows have changed from clear to dark through the years as well.
 The vast majority of them have had a direct link to the Batcave.

-One of, if not, the most iconic versions of the Batmobile appeared in the 1960 television adaption of the famous crime-fighter.
-The car was based off the Lincoln Futura, a Ford Concept Car that was created in 1954.
+One of, if not, the most iconic versions of the Batmobile appeared in the 1966-1969 television adaptation of the famous crime-fighter and in the 1966 film it spawned.
+The car was based off the Lincoln Futura, a Ford concept car that was created in 1954.
 The car was black with red lining on the car, including the Bat-Symbol.
 It had two seats and an open roof.
-It also has bat parachutes that can be shot out of the back by a switch.
+It also has bat-parachutes that can be shot out of the back by a switch.
 The mobile also contains a bat beam which the Bookworm once used to bust open a safe.
 The Batmobile also has ejector seats which were used to eject a bomb placed by the Bookworm into thin air.
-This version was also featured in the Movie based off the series of the same name.
 A replica of the car has been sold for $233,000.
 In a documentary film called Batmania in 1989.
 The Batmoble was taken to comic book conventions and Comic Con in the U.S and Canada.
 The Batmoble was left in storage for 20 years after the Batman show ended in 1968.
-It took million of dollars to fix, repair and rebuild the seats and some parts on the Batmoble to the way it was from the TV Series.
+It took million of dollars to fix, repair and rebuild the seats and some parts on the Batmoble to the way it was from the TV series.

 Batman: The Animated Series/The New Batman Adventures.